 So, what are the best blinds and where can we find them?
 We’ll answer both those questions and more in the paragraphs below.

-You’ve probably seen blackout shades before; blackout blinds tend to show up in office buildings where you pull the chain and a solid layer of fabric or plastic comes down to cover the whole window.
+You’ve probably seen blackout or blockout blinds before; blockout blinds tend to show up in domestic and office buildings where you pull the chain or cord and a solid layer of fabric or polyester comes down to cover the whole window.

-Anybody who prefers not to let any light in should look into them.
+Anybody who prefers a darker room should look into them.
 If you’re the type who can’t sleep if any light is on, or you are very passionate about privacy or are secretly a vampire, blackout shades might be for you.

 2. Honeycomb Blinds

 Honeycomb blinds can do more than change the look and feel of the room as they have excellent insulation properties with very low thermal transference, making them exceptionally energy efficient.
-They can also provide privacy while also letting in the light.
+They can also provide privacy while also letting in the level of light required.
 The layers are thin enough to allow light through but are still too thick to see through.

 3. Vertical Blinds

 Vertical blinds are just like their name implies.
-In these blinds, the slats hang down and are attached to a device at the type which allows them to be opened and closed with a childsafe wand or an old fashioned cordloop design.
+In these blinds, the slats hang down and are attached to a headrail or track at the top which allows them to be opened and closed with a childsafe wand or an old fashioned cordloop design.

 In most cases, vertical blinds are used to cover large windows.
-For instance, if you live in a house with glass sliding doors, you might want to consider this type of blind.
+For instance, if you live in a house with very large glass sliding doors, you might want to consider this type of blind as an option.

 5. Roman Blinds

-We know that the word curtain dates back to the 13th or 14th century, but curtains as a concept have been around much longer.
+We know that the word curtain dates back to the , but curtains as a concept have been around much longer.
 Roman blinds, for instance, have been around since the Roman empire and were originally used to keep dirt away from windows instead of light.

 Solar shades function much like blackout shades, and a third type known as roller shades are also similar.
 Which one you have depends on function and intent.